stevenkissack/stevokk.github.io/_pages/crypto-resources.md

 # Question 7: Where do you get all of your information from?

 Information sources varies depending on what you're investing, if you're day trading and what exchanges you operate on.

+- Coin Market Cap * - Allows you to track almost every coin/token price, market cap and find the exchanges assosiated to a each                                coin/token.

+\* All prices found on coin market cap are an AVERAGE of all exchanges the coin/token is currently lited on.

 ## Youtube Channels